spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 - Tenant admin access to Palette for the purpose of adding a new registry server.
 - A cloud account, such as AWS, Azure, or GCP, added to your Palette project settings.
 - An SSH key available in the region where you will deploy the cluster.
 - An active OCI registry such as Amazon ECR or Harbor.
-However, this requirement is not mandatory when opting for the Legacy registry.
+However, this requirement is not mandatory when opting for the Spectro Registry.
 - [Docker Desktop](https://docs.docker.com/get-docker/) installed on your local machine to start the tutorial container.
 - Basic knowledge of Docker containers, Kubernetes manifest file attributes, and Terraform.